williamDunn/Notes/Front End/Angular/README.md

  ```
  ng generate component newComponent
  ```
- creates a new folder, src/app/newComponent, and generates the three component files along with a text file
+ creates a new folder, src/app/newComponent, and generates the three component files along with a test file

 --------------------------------------